Indsyra/Python-projects/Back to basics/README.md

 *Notebook* : functions.ipynb
 *Related Files in assets folder* :
 I particularly enjoyed working on the math quiz.
 The main challenge for me was to set up the timer for each question.
 I guess I need to practice a bit on this module.

+## Lists
+*Notebook* : lists.ipynb
+*Related Files in assets folder* :
+Good way to remember how file work and how to save elements in a basic file.